kippnorcal/KIPP-NorCal-Python-Style-Guide/README.md

 ### Comments<a id="comments"></a>
 The general rule of thumb for good commenting is that your comments should be adding additional context that might not be apparent in the code.
-Comments not restate exactly what your code is doing.
+Comments should not restate exactly what your code is doing.

 __BAD__
 ```python